-- Establishes a community relations plan for state-lead sites as appropriate; - Holds community meetings and availability sessions specific to site needs and various phases of response.
-Due to Covid-19, DHEC's FY21 community meetings were held virtually; - Provides notice in a local newspaper of 30-day periods to comment on proposed cleanup activities and availability of the administrative record (which contains decision-making documents and which is made available at a local library and at DHEC's Bureau of Land and Waste Management office);

-- Provides notice of 30-day periods to comment on proposed settlements with responsible parties and publishes such notice in a local newspaper and/or the South Carolina State Register; - Provides environmental reports, proposed contracts, public meetings and other information on DHEC's website for the public; - Participates or assists in media releases; and - Provides fact sheets specifically written for local communities.
+- Establishes a community relations plan for state-lead sites as appropriate; - Holds community meetings and availability sessions specific to site needs and various phases of response. - Provides notice in a local newspaper of 30-day periods to comment on proposed cleanup activities and availability of the administrative record (which contains decisionmaking documents and which is made available at a local library and at DHEC's Bureau of Land and Waste Management office); - Provides notice of 30-day periods to comment on proposed settlements with responsible parties and publishes such notice in a local newspaper and/or the South Carolina State Register; - Provides environmental reports, proposed contracts, public meetings and other information on DHEC's website for the public; - Participates or assists in media releases; and - Provides fact sheets specifically written for local communities.

-TABLE 7: Community Involvement in FY21
+TABLE 8: Community Involvement in FY22

 TYPE OF ACTIVITY NUMBER

 Community Meetings 2

-Newspaper Notices 9
+Newspaper Notices 7

-Public Comment Periods 6
+Public Comment Periods 4